 - a hernia – where fatty tissue or a part of your bowel pokes through into your groin.

+A less common but more serious cause could be testicular cancer.
 You should always see a doctor if you notice any lumps or swelling in your testicles.
-If it is painful, you should seek advice urgently.
+If it is painful, seek advice urgently.

 What happens at my GP appointment?